S-Corp 60/40 Rule Is a Myth — What IRS Looks At

 Update annually.
 Even if your duties haven't changed much, market rates shift.
 BLS publishes updated wage data every year.
 Your salary analysis should reflect current data for the tax year in question.

 Don't forget the board resolution.
 A one-paragraph resolution in your corporate minutes documenting that the salary was reviewed and approved based on market data analysis.
-This takes less time than reading this post did.
+One paragraph, and you have a dated paper trail.

-If you want to see what this looks like in practice, WageProof generates a reasonable compensation report that matches your tasks to BLS data for your metro area.
-You can also check out the sample report or methodology page to understand exactly how the calculations work.
+If you want to see what this looks like in practice, our reasonable compensation calculator matches your tasks to BLS data for your metro area, and WageProof generates a documented report you can hand to an examiner.
+Want to look before you start?
+See the sample report or the methodology page to understand exactly how the calculations work.

 The 60/40 rule is popular because it's easy.
 But the IRS doesn't grade on ease.
 They grade on defensibility.
 And a formula-based approach is the opposite of defensible.